Average Reading Time: 7 minutes and 26 seconds

 What Kind of Fuel is your Body Burning?

 When we talk about burning fat, what we are actually referring to is the process of using fat as our fuel, our source of energy.
 It’s a chemical process, not just a metaphor for losing weight.
-But fat is only one kind of fuel that can be utilized by our bodies, and carbohydrates”or sugars”are another.
-When your body has both available, it will burn the sugars first and the fat second.
+But fat is only one kind of fuel that can be utilized by our bodies, and carbohydrates – or sugars – are another.
+When your body has both available, it will burn the sugars first (because they burn fast) and the fat second (because it burns slow).

 As it turns out, burning fat has a plethora of benefits beyond weight management.
 Fat is the most precious source of fuel for the body.
 It is the body’s calm, non-emergency fuel.
 It burns slowly and steadily, providing energy for many hours straight.
 By contrast, sugar burns quickly.
-Sugar and carbohydrate fuels provide quick bursts of energy that often crash.
+Sugar and carbohydrate fuels provide quick bursts of energy that often end up in a crash.

 Burning fat detoxifies us and neutralizes excess acids that build up from stress.
 The problem is that many of us have lost the ability to burn fat effectively and are chronically storing fat and gaining weight.